deckhouse/deckhouse-test-1/modules/010-vertical-pod-autoscaler-crd/docs/README.md

 Configuration
 ------------

-The module doesn't have any settings.
+The module doesn't have any settingsdsdf.